-You can often get problems with the roof leaking because of pooling in soft shell versions, which you don't get with hard shell car roof tents.
-This is basically when rain water gathers or pools in certain areas of the tent during storms, leading to it eventually seeping through the material and getting you wet!
+You can often get problems with the roof leaking because of pooling in soft shell versions.
+This is basically when rain water gathers or pools in certain areas of the tent during storms, it can eventually seep through the material.
 This doesn't happen with hard shell tents though because of the rain water being unable to soak through the ABS/fibreglass shell and it simply running off the vertical sides.

 Overall we would say that if you have a large family that you’ll be camping with, then you’re best off picking a soft top roof tent despite their drawbacks compared to hard shell designs.
-However if there’s only 2 or 3 of you and you expect to be driving to places regularly on your trip, then getting a hard shell roof top tent will probably be the best option for you as the time and effort you save on packing and unpacking it each time will be worth the extra money!
+However, if there’s only 2 or 3 of you and you expect to be driving to places regularly on your trip, then getting a hard shell roof top tent will probably be the best option for you, as the time and effort you save on packing and unpacking it each time should be worth the extra money!